Skip to main content

 Fundamentals

 The question of how a long-term wellness protocol impacts the body’s core systems is a sign of profound self-awareness.
-Your concern for in the context of hormonal therapy is not just valid; it is essential.
+Your concern for liver health in the context of hormonal therapy is not just valid; it is essential.

 It reflects a deep understanding that the body operates as an interconnected whole, where a change in one area creates ripples everywhere else.
 We begin this exploration by centering the liver, viewing it as a primary recipient and processor of the body’s intricate hormonal communication network.
 Its health is a direct reflection of systemic balance, and understanding its role is the first step toward reclaiming vitality.